 The program also offers other forms of assistance, including health benefits and help for people looking for employment.

-Ontario Works payment dates for 2026
+Ontario Works payment dates for the rest of 2026

 | Benefit month | Cheque payment and replacement date |